shaadfazal/Hospital_readmission_prediction/README.md

 ---

 ### 2. **Model Training and Evaluation**
-- **XGBoost Model**: Used as a primary classifier.
+- **Catboost Model**: Used as a primary classifier.
 Performance metrics like accuracy, precision, recall, and F1-score are calculated.
 - **LightGBM Model**: Another gradient boosting model is explored for its efficiency.
 - **Evaluation Metrics**: Detailed classification reports and visualizations are generated, including:
   - **Accuracy**: The overall correctness of the model.